John W. Sutherland: Early career

 Following the completion of his doctoral degree, Sutherland became Vice President of Process Design and Control, Inc., Champaign, IL (1987–91).
 PDC developed and sold software for Statistical Process Control (SPC) and Statistical Design of Experiments (DOE), delivered short courses to industry on statistical methods for quality and improvement, and provided solutions to manufacturing challenges.
 While at PDC also Sutherland served as an adjunct faculty member at UIUC delivering courses on SPC and DOE.

 Prior to assuming his position at Purdue University in 2009, he held the Henes Chair Professorship of Mechanical Engineering and served as the Director of the Sustainable Futures Institute at Michigan Technological University.

+Leadership and Contributions at Michigan Tech University

+Dr. John W. Sutherland had a impactful tenure at Michigan Technological University, where he held multiple positions from 1991 to 2009.
+He began as an Assistant Professor in the Department of Mechanical Engineering and progressed through the ranks to become a Full Professor.
+He served as the Associate Department Chair and Director of Graduate Studies from 1997 to 2001, significantly expanding the graduate program.
+Dr. Sutherland was appointed the inaugural Richard and Elizabeth Henes Chair Professor of Mechanical Engineering in 2002, a prestigious position that underscored his leadership in environmentally responsible design and manufacturing.
+Additionally, he was the Co-Director (2003-2007) and Director (2007-2009) of the Sustainable Futures Institute (SFI), an interdisciplinary institute promoting sustainability research and education across the MTU campus.
+Under his leadership, SFI established new courses, graduate certificates, and several research centers, achieving annual expenditures exceeding $4 million.